mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Sender Data Encryption

-The "sender data" used to look up the key for content encryption is encrypted with the ciphersuite's AEAD with a key and nonce derived from both the `sender_data_secret` and a sample of the encrypted content.
+The "sender data" used to look up the key for content encryption is encrypted with the cipher suite's AEAD with a key and nonce derived from both the `sender_data_secret` and a sample of the encrypted content.
 Before being encrypted, the sender data is encoded as an object of the following form: